ethan-stone/obsidian-vault-knowledge-base/Projects/On It Chef/Product Overview.md

 - Ability to build off of existing recipes to build new recipes.
 - Have a vectorized DB of data to use when responding.
 	- Flavor combinations.
-	- Common subsititutes.
+	- Common substitutes.
-	- What else
+	- What else?
 - Ability to make recipes public and have others build off of them.